 - Make sure you look closely at how the tree has fallen.
 Only cut trees that won’t fall further after cutting.
 In other words – use common sense.
 If it looks iffy – don’t attempt to clear the tree.

 - Don’t cut the tree along the very edge of the tread.
-Cut a minimum of 1′ (shoot for 2′) from the edge of the tread if the tree is laying on the ground.
+Cut 2-3′ from the edge of the tread if the tree is laying on the ground.
 Sometimes this is not possible – but make your best effort.
 Also take into account the specific trail.
 Are you clearing a trail from Tiddlywinks where people are riding 20+ MPH and launching off massive gap jumps?
-Cut back 4-5 feet for this type of trail.
+Cut back 4-5 feet or even further for this type of trail.

 - Cut the branches off the dead tree near the trail all the way down to the base of the tree trunk.
 We don’t want a rider crashing into a pointy branch stub.